Alfred J. Stashis, Jr. is a shareholder of Dunwody White & Landon, P.A. and is board certified by the Florida Bar in Wills, Trusts and Estates.

 Mr. Stashis has authored “Drafting for Flexibility While Protecting Assets and Minimizing Taxes,” a chapter in the volume Best Practices for Structuring Trusts and Estates (Aspatore/Thomson Reuters, 2015 ed.)
 He has also authored or co-authored numerous short articles for the estate planning supplement to the Naples Daily News on topics ranging from Trust Planning to Protect Inherited IRAs (2015), Planning with Portability vs. Credit Shelter Trusts (2014), The Importance of Beneficiary Designations (2013), Trust Privacy and Designated Representatives (2012), Charitable Remainder Unitrusts (2010), Sales to Intentionally Defective Grantor Trusts (2009), Grantor Retained Annuity Trusts (2008), and Section 529 Plans (2007).

-Mr. Stashis is a Director, Treasurer and Immediate Past President of the Notre Dame Club of Naples.
+Mr. Stashis is a Director, Past President and Past Treasurer of the Notre Dame Club of Naples.